2022 Chevrolet Bolt EUV Trim Levels, Configurations & Comparisons.

 The next trim level up is the 2LT.
 Mechanically, these two models are mostly the same.
 The 2LT does lose the recovery hooks for some reason.
 On the outside, the 2LT has 17-inch machined-face aluminum wheels with pockets that are painted in a color that Chevy calls Carbon Flash.
 These are paired with a set of Michelin Energy Saver all-season tires with Selfseal Technology to prevent complete flats.

-The 2LT has black heated mirrors on the outside.
-On the inside, the 2LT gets the option for an upgraded sound system.
-This is a premium audio system by Bose with seven speakers and a subwoofer.
+On the exterior, the 2LT has black heated mirrors.
+Talking about the interior, the 2LT gets the option for an upgraded sound system - a premium audio system by Bose with seven speakers and a subwoofer.
 The 2 LT also has access to Adaptive Cruise Control.
 The vehicle not only can maintain a constant cruise speed, but can also detect the speed of the vehicle in front of it and keep a consistent gap between the vehicles.

 In addition to the HD Rear-Vision Camera, the 2LT offers HD Surround View for even better driver awareness.
 Perforated-leather seat trim now comes standard for the 2LT.
 It also gets 2-way power lumbar controls for the driver's seat.
 This is only available as an option for the LT trim.